runtime-enforcement/whyenf/other/README.md

 After running the script, you will find:

   * Figure 10 (Sec.
-7) printed on standard input (after running with all three options).
+7) printed on standard input (after running with all three tools).

 Note that for every experiment performed, the time profile is plotted to `out_{tool}/{formula}_{n}_{k}.png` where $n$ and $k$ are as in the paper.